bean-mhm/beva/README.md

 `to_string()` function with descriptions for every `VkResult` based on the Vulkan specification.

-- beva provides tiny wrappers for Vulkan structs that use STD containers like `std::vector` and `std::array` instead of raw pointers and arrays.
+- beva provides tiny wrappers for Vulkan structs that use STD containers and types like `std::vector`, `std::array`, and `std::optional` instead of raw pointers and arrays.

 - beva hides away useless fields like flags that are reserved for the future.